LLotme/vscode-docker/Home.md

 ## Debugging services running inside a container

-Services build using .NET (C#) and Node.js can be debugged when running inside a container.
+You can debug services build using .NET (C#) and Node.js that are running inside a container.
 The extension offers custom tasks that help with launching a service under the debugger and with attaching the debugger to a running service instance.
 For more information see [[Debug container application|Quickstart-Debugging]]  and [[Customize container build and execution with tasks|Tasks]] pages.

 ## Azure CLI integration

-The extension adds `Docker Images: Run Azure CLI` command that launches Azure CLI inside a standalone, Linux-based Docker container.
+You can start Azure CLI (command-line interface) in a standalone, Linux-based container with `Docker Images: Run Azure CLI` command.
 This allows access to full Azure CLI command set in an isolated environment.
 See [Get started with Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli?view=azure-cli-latest#sign-in) page for more information on available commands.